us341/clearingHouse/backend/README.txt

-With the modified repyhelper.py and servicelogger.mix, to run the backend do the following:
+To run the backend do the following:

   * Create a new directory, we'll call it /path/to/deploy
   * Create a directory called seattle in the deploy directory, that is, /path/to/deploy/seattle